How to Get Car Insurance Online With a Checking Account

 Although MoneyGeek partners with some of the companies we recommend, our content is written and reviewed by an independent team of writers, editors and licensed agents.
 Learn more about our editorial policies and expert editorial team.

-You can get car insurance online with a checking account.
-This guide shows how to securely set up this payment method and address potential issues.
-You can easily manage your premiums by providing your bank's routing and account numbers during the secure payment setup.
+Get car insurance online with a checking account by providing your bank's routing and account numbers during secure payment setup.
 Most major insurers accept checking account payments and offer user-friendly online platforms for setup and management.
-Many companies also offer automatic payment discounts for setting up automatic withdrawals.
+Many companies offer automatic payment discounts for automatic withdrawals.

-Compare quotes from multiple providers to find the best car insurance rates and coverage options for your needs.
-With the right approach, you can find a quality policy while maximizing savings through smart payment choices.
+Compare quotes from multiple providers to find the best car insurance rates and coverage options.
+Find a quality policy while maximizing savings through payment choices.

 Compare Auto Insurance Rates